AnselChang/tetrisfish/README.md

 # tetrisfish
-A stockfish-style nes tetris analysis tool.
-This will download a given youtube video, extract tetris board state,  and run through an evaulator to find mistakes in board stacking!
-This software requires a stable internet connection to be able to communicate with StackRabbit.
+A chess.com stockfish-style nes tetris analysis tool.
+This will extract tetris board state,  and run through an evaulator to find mistakes in board stacking!
+This software requires a stable internet connection to be able to communicate with StackRabbit, and features and advanced AI autocallibration algorithm written by Xeal.
 It is run on Python 3 through the graphics library Pygame.

-Watch the promo video here! https://www.youtube.com/watch?v=eY0oGto8Boo&ab_channel=PrimerTech Please join the active discord to follow the development, bug fixing, and release of this project: https://discord.gg/4xkBHvGtzp
+Please join the active discord to download a release of this project: https://discord.gg/4xkBHvGtzp

-A tutorial to use this software: https://www.youtube.com/watch?v=fCdsmUElmb4
+Watch the promo video here! https://www.youtube.com/watch?v=eY0oGto8Boo&ab_channel=PrimerTech A tutorial to use this software: https://www.youtube.com/watch?v=fCdsmUElmb4

 # Special thanks